R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 5. Horror or pressure adds urgency without killing the social vibe.

-That is also why this page connects naturally to R.E.P.O. vs Lethal Company and best physics-based co-op horror games.
+That is also why this page connects naturally to R.E.P.O. vs Lethal Company, best physics-based co-op horror games, and the broader best chaotic co-op games page.

 7 games like R.E.P.O.